How Tulum is destroyed from New York

 On the beach there is no electricity, so they use diesel generators that pollute.
 There is no sewage system and the waste that filters through the limestone floor reach the ocean, endangering the coral reef.

 The jungle is selling almost without any control.
-Currently, " Mr Tulum" is about to close a deal for 1.7 square kilometres.
+Currently, " Mr. Tulum" is about to close a deal for 1.7 square kilometers.

 The organization Red Tulum Sostenible accuses that in the decade of the 90s it was common to find monkeys and toucans in the area, but now they are difficult to find.